brogr/gatsby-starter-wordpress-twenty-twenty/README.md

 A port of the WordPress Twenty Twenty theme to Gatsby.

-Based on [@henrikwirth's Gatsby Starter Wordpress Twenty Twenty Theme](https://github.com/henrikwirth/gatsby-starter-wordpress-twenty-twenty), [@louiechristie's contribution](https://github.com/louiechristie/blog), and with some inspiration from [@avidsapp's tweaks](https://github.com/avidsapp/gatsby-wordpress-2020).
+Based on [@louiechristie's fork](https://github.com/louiechristie/blog) of [@henrikwirth's Gatsby Starter Wordpress Twenty Twenty Theme](https://github.com/henrikwirth/gatsby-starter-wordpress-twenty-twenty), and with some inspiration from [@avidsapp's tweaks](https://github.com/avidsapp/gatsby-wordpress-2020).

 **Works pretty well but still a work in progress**